 (a) Report submission due date:

-(i) A person required to report GHG emissions to the United States Environmental Protection Agency under 40 C.F.R.
-Part 98 must submit the report required under this chapter to ecology no later than March 31st of each calendar year for GHG emissions in the previous calendar year.
+(i) A person required to report or voluntarily reporting GHG emissions under WAC 173-441-030 must submit the report required under this chapter to ecology no later than March 31st of each calendar year for GHG emissions in the previous calendar year.
+Persons required to report under WAC 173-441-024 may request an extension to submit the report no later than June 1st of the calendar year.

-(ii) A person not required to report GHG emissions to the United States Environmental Protection Agency under 40 C.F.R.
-Part 98 must submit the report required under this chapter to ecology no later than October 31st of each calendar year for GHG emissions in the previous calendar year.

-(iii) Unless otherwise stated, if the final day of any time period falls on a weekend or a state holiday, the time period shall be extended to the next business day.
+(ii) Unless otherwise stated, if the final day of any time period falls on a weekend or a state holiday, the time period shall be extended to the next business day.

 (b) Reporting requirements begin:

-(i) For an existing facility or supplier that began operation before January 1, 2012, report emissions for calendar year 2012 and each subsequent calendar year.
+(i) For an existing reporter that began operation before January 1, 2012, report emissions for calendar year 2012 and each subsequent calendar year.

-(ii) For a new facility or supplier that begins operation on or after January 1, 2012, and becomes subject to the rule in the year that it becomes operational, report emissions beginning with the first operating month and ending on December 31st of that year.
+(ii) For a new reporter that begins operation on or after January 1, 2012, and becomes subject to the rule in the year that it becomes operational, report emissions beginning with the first operating month and ending on December 31st of that year.
 Each subsequent annual report must cover emissions for the calendar year, beginning on January 1st and ending on December 31st.

-(iii) For any facility or supplier that becomes subject to this rule because of a physical or operational change that is made after January 1, 2012, report emissions for the first calendar year in which the change occurs.
+(iii) For any reporter that becomes subject to this rule because of a physical or operational change that is made after January 1, 2012, report emissions for the first calendar year in which the change occurs.

-(A) Facilities begin reporting with the first month of the change and ending on December 31st of that year.
-For a facility that becomes subject to this rule solely because of an increase in hours of operation or level of production, the first month of the change is the month in which the increased hours of operation or level of production, if maintained for the remainder of the year, would cause the facility or supplier to exceed the applicable threshold.
+(A) Reporters begin reporting with the first month of the change and ending on December 31st of that year.
+For a reporter that becomes subject to this rule solely because of an increase in hours of operation or level of production, the first month of the change is the month in which the increased hours of operation or level of production, if maintained for the remainder of the year, would cause the reporter to exceed the applicable threshold.

-(B) Suppliers begin reporting January 1st and ending on December 31st the year of the change.
+(B) Suppliers and electric power entities begin reporting January 1st and ending on December 31st the year of the change.

-(C) For both facilities and suppliers, each subsequent annual report must cover emissions for the calendar year, beginning on January 1st and ending on December 31st.
+(C) For all reporters, each subsequent annual report must cover emissions for the calendar year, beginning on January 1st and ending on December 31st.

 (3) Content of the annual report.
-Each annual GHG report must contain the following information:
+Each annual GHG report must contain the following information.
+All reported information is subject to verification by ecology.

-(a) Facility name or supplier name (as appropriate), facility or supplier ID number, and physical street address of the facility or supplier, including the city, state, and zip code.
+(a) Reporter name, reporter ID number, and physical street address of the reporter, including the city, state, and zip code.
 If the facility does not have a physical street address, then the facility must provide the latitude and longitude representing the geographic centroid or center point of facility operations in decimal degree format.
 This must be provided in a comma-delimited "latitude, longitude" coordinate pair reported in decimal degrees to at least four digits to the right of the decimal point.

 (b) Year and months covered by the report.